epfl-ada/ada-2021-project-gag/README.md

 - Which political parties or politicians are the most present in the sports quotes?
 - What is the distribution of the political tendency of the political parties present in the sports quotes (going from extreme right to extreme left)?
 - What is the distribution of the political parties present for a specific country?
+- What are the topics discussed by politicians in sport medias ?

 ## Additional datasets